Preserving My Sanity

 Sidenote: When baby Bella mushrooms go on sale or when Fresh Farms USA has them available in our area, I buy a bunch and slice and dehydrate them just like this banana process I’m sharing today.

-When they are done, I store them in freezer bags, rehydrate for use in all kinds of things and the rehydrating water makes amazing mushroom “juice” to add into whatever you are cooking.
+When they are done, I store them in freezer bags, and rehydrate them for use in all kinds of things and the rehydrating water makes amazing mushroom “juice” to add to whatever you are cooking.

 But, Back to the Banana Chips